 Submit a video for a chance to win a $500 cash prize!

 There has been a lot of talk about transportation and infrastructure lately, ranging from debates in high school to debates in Congress.
 The American Road and Transportation Builders Association (ARTBA) would like to know what you think.
-Now in its second year, the Transportation Video Contest has just opened, and students of all ages are encouraged to apply!
+Now in its fourth year, the Transportation Video Contest has just opened, and students of all ages are encouraged to apply!

 Video Submission Deadline: August 31, 2015